US Embassy Praises Law Enforcement for Saving Kidnapped Pastor, SA Jokes: “Cut Us Some Slack Now”

 • The United States Embassy in South Africa praised the work done by law enforcement officers in rescuing a pastor

-• Pastor Josh Sullivan was kidnapped in Gqeberha on Thursday 10 April 2025, and safely rescued on Tuesday, 15 April
+• Pastor Josh Sullivan was kidnapped in Gqeberha on Thursday, 10 April 2025, and was safely rescued on Tuesday, 15 April

 • South Africans joked that Donald Trump could go easy on the country now after the American pastor was rescued

-South Africans are joking that Donald Trump can go easy on the country now after an America pastor was rescued
+South Africans are joking that Donald Trump can go easy on the country now after an American pastor was rescued

-The US Embassy praised law enforcement officers for saving a kidnapped American pastor, leaving many to joke that Donald Trump can go easy on the country now.
+The US Embassy praised law enforcement officers for saving a kidnapped American pastor, leaving many to joke that Donald Trump could go easy on the country now.
 Image: Tim Robberts/ Sean Gallup

 Source: Getty Images